What SPECviewperf® Does

 SPECviewperf measures performance for the following entities:

-3D primitives, including points, lines, line_strip, line_loop, triangles,
+- 3D primitives, including points, lines, line_strip, line_loop,

 The Five-Step Program